forlilab/Ringtail/README.md

 $ pip install multiprocess
 ```
 #### Test installation
-If you would like to test your installation of Ringtail, a set of automated tests are packaged with the source code.
+If you would like to test your installation of Ringtail, a set of automated tests are included with the source code.
 To begin, you must install pytest in the Ringtail conda environment:
 ```
 $ pip install -U pytest
 ```